Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab06/HomeworkSol/readme.md

 ### handmade_conv.py
 - **Purpose**: Implements a custom convolutional layer from scratch.
-- **Functionalities**: Demonstrates the mechanics of a convolutional layer, provides testing and comparison with PyTorch’s built-in layers.
+- **Functionalities**: Demonstrates the mechanics of a convolutional layer, provides testing and comparison with PyTorch’s built-in layers and produces the same results to within a small tolerance.

 ### trace_and_script.py
 - **Purpose**: Demonstrates the use of PyTorch JIT compilation for model optimization.